 History: There have been occasions when an individual has been chronically late on their assigned work day.
-The Planning Committee felt this impacted the Preschool Teacher, service to the children and was ultimately unfair fair to co-op members who were fulfilling their responsibilities.
-The committee felt it necessary to outline a policy.
+The All-School Board (ASB) felt this impacted the Preschool Teacher, the service to the children, and was ultimately unfair to co-op members who were fulfilling their responsibilities.
+The ASB felt it necessary to outline a policy.

-Chronic Lateness is defined as being later than 10 minutes late two or more times on your assigned workday.
+Chronic Lateness is defined as being more than 10 minutes late two or more times on your assigned workday.